 - Rinse the turkey breast and pat dry.
 If yours comes with a twine casing, leave that on.

-- Rub the homemade seasoned salt – or other seasoning of choice – all over the turkey breast, massaging it in as you cover the meat.
+- Rub the homemade seasoned salt – or another seasoning of choice – all over the turkey breast, massaging it as you cover the meat.

 - Place the turkey breast in an 8×8 glass pan and drizzle with 1 tsp olive oil.
 Turn it over and drizzle with the remaining olive oil.